 ||PKF becomes a full member of the “Forum of Firms”|

-Since its inception the network has grown continuously and reported an overall turnover of US$2.621 billion for the financial year 30 June 2011.
+Since its inception the network has grown continuously and reported an overall turnover of $2.52 billion aggregate fee income (year end June 2013).